-professional demeanor in [accord] accordance with relevant

-legal standards and the hearing officer code of conduct.

-B. The chief hearing officer shall ensure that each

-hearing officer has decisional independence; however, the chief

-hearing officer may:

-(1) consult with a hearing officer about a

-genuine question of law; and

-(2) review with a hearing officer any issue on

-appeal addressed by a court of this state.

-C. The administrative hearings office shall:

-(1) hear all tax protests pursuant to the

-provisions of the Tax Administration Act;

-(2) hear property tax protests pursuant to the

-provisions of the Property Tax Code;

-(3) hear all certificate-denial protests

-pursuant to the provisions of Section 13-1-22 NMSA 1978;

-(4) conduct all adjudicatory hearings pursuant

-to the Motor Vehicle Code;

-(5) conduct all driver's license revocation

-hearings pursuant to the provisions of the Implied Consent Act;

-(6) as authorized in statute, conduct all

-hearings related to decisions of the public accountability

-board;

-[(6)] (7) make and preserve a complete record

-of all proceedings; and

-.204365.5

-- $[\frac{7}{(8)}]$ (8) maintain confidentiality regarding taxpayer information as required by the provisions of Section 7-1-8 NMSA 1978. - In hearings conducted pursuant to the Tax Administration Act, Section 13-1-22 NMSA 1978 and the Motor Vehicle Code: - the rules of evidence that govern proceedings in the state's courts do not apply.
+- A. The chief hearing officer shall: - (1) adopt and promulgate a hearing officer code of conduct; and - (2) periodically evaluate each hearing officer's performance for competency, efficiency and professional demeanor in [accord] accordance with relevant legal standards and the hearing officer code of conduct. - B. The chief hearing officer shall ensure that each .206074.2

+1 nearing officer has decisional independence; nowever, the chief 2 hearing officer may: 3 (1) consult with a hearing officer about a 4 genuine question of law; and 5 (2) review with a hearing officer any issue on 6 appeal addressed by a court of this state.
+7 C. The administrative hearings office shall: 8 (1) hear all tax protests pursuant to the 9 provisions of the Tax Administration Act; 10 (2) hear property tax protests pursuant to the 11 provisions of the Property Tax Code; 12 (3) hear all certificate-denial protests 13 pursuant to the provisions of Section 13-1-22 NMSA 1978; 14 (4) conduct all adjudicatory hearings pursuant 15 to the Motor Vehicle Code; 16 (5) conduct all driver's license revocation 17 hearings pursuant to the provisions of the Implied Consent Act; 18 (6) conduct hearings related to decisions of 19 the public accountability board; 20 [(6)] (7) make and preserve a complete record 21 of all proceedings; and 22 [(7)] (8) maintain confidentiality regarding 23 taxpayer information as required by the provisions of Section 24 7-1-8 NMSA 1978.
+25 D. In hearings conducted pursuant to the Tax .206074.2 proceedings in the state's courts do not apply.
 The hearing officer may require reasonable substantiation of statements or records tendered, the accuracy or truth of which is in reasonable doubt, to rule on the admissibility of evidence.
 A taxpayer or the taxation and revenue department may request a written ruling on a contested question of evidence in a matter in which the taxpayer has filed a written protest and for which that protest is pending.
-The administrative hearings office shall issue a copy of its written ruling to the taxation and revenue department at the time the ruling is issued to the taxpayer; - the Rules of Civil Procedure for the District Courts do not apply.
+The administrative hearings office shall issue a copy of its written ruling to the taxation and revenue department at the time the ruling is issued to the taxpayer;

+Administration Act, Section 13-1-22 NMSA 1978 and the Motor Vehicle Code:

+(2) the Rules of Civil Procedure for the District Courts do not apply.
 The hearing officer shall conduct a hearing to allow the ample and fair presentation of complaints and defenses.
 The hearing officer shall hear arguments, permit discovery, entertain and dispose of motions, require written expositions of the case as the circumstances justify and render a decision in accordance with the law and the evidence presented and admitted.
 A taxpayer or the taxation and revenue department may request a written ruling on a contested question of procedure in a matter in which the taxpayer has filed a written protest and for which that protest is pending.
 The administrative hearings office shall issue a copy of its written ruling to the taxation and revenue department at the time the ruling is issued to the taxpayer; and